w3f/Grants-Program/applications/InvArch.md

 ### Overview

 * InvArch is a next generation blockchain for intellectual property tokenization, development, & networking.
+* Under this grant, the [InvArch Pallet Library](https://github.com/InvArch/InvArch-Pallet-Library) would be delivered, and would provide an IP tokenization and utility infrastructure for the Substrate ecosystem.
 * The InvArch platform provides utility for this new technology by allowing intellectual property tokens (IPTs) to be owned by a
 Decentralized Entrepreneurial Venture (DEV) contract and governed as a DAO using built-in fungible IP Ownership (IPO) tokens.
 These tokens may also be leverages by participants in a DEV to raise startup funds for their projects.
 * InvArch is built using Substrate/Rust.
 * Every member of the time has an honest belief that this project will help make the world better through increased economic decentralization and by helping to catalyze future innovations, it's a belief that motivates and inspires every one of us to see this project through.